11 Signs You're Doing Well Financially in Your 40s

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Your 40s are a pivotal time to measure your financial health and make sure you're in shape for the long haul ahead.
+Your 40s are a pivotal time to measure your financial health and ensure you’re in shape for the long haul.

-At this point, you’re likely halfway between beginning your career and retirement.
-Perhaps you're even planning to retire early.
+At this point, you’re likely halfway between beginning your career and planning for retirement.
 This is the time to assess your finances and make sure you’re on the right path to meet long-term goals.

 Following are some signs that you are doing well in your 40s.